lance0108/tensorflow_models/README.md

 # tensorflow_models
-Implementation of popular models in tensorflow.
+Implementation of popular text classification models in tensorflow.